jkeohan/portfolio-1/README.md

 **RESOLUTION**: I was applying the data- tags to my 'main' div but had to apply them to the 'body' tag.

 **ERROR**: Carousel images 'jumped' down each time a new one loaded.
-**RESOLUTION**: I had to add a max-height to each carousel images' container & to the images' parent container.
+**RESOLUTION**: I had to add a max-height to each carousel images' container & to each container's parent container.